 Southern Oregon

 “Lyn represented the best of what we mean when we talk about Oregon’s caring community.
 She gave herself fully to improving people’s lives wherever she served, especially the lives of children.
 Her kindness and integrity never wavered.
-Oregon is a better place because of her life of service.” — Lisa Mensah, President and CEO of Oregon Community Foundation
+Oregon is a better place because of her life of service.” — Lisa Mensah, President and CEO of Oregon Community Foundation.

 Lyn served on the OCF Board when Reed and Carolee Walker left a bequest that created the Reed and Carolee Walker Fund at OCF, which supports organizations serving people, particularly children, living on low incomes in Jackson County.
 She chaired its board for several years.
 Lyn served on the boards of many organizations including the Oregon Shakespeare Festival, Pacific Retirement Services, the Children’s Institute, the Rogue Valley Airport Advisory Committee, Oregon’s 529 College Savings Network and former Gov. John Kitzhaber’s “Ten Year Plan for Oregon.”